yamalight/graffiti/README.md

 $ npm install graffiti --save
 ```

 After that, the file-system is the main API.
-Every `.js` file becomes a Mongoose schema that gets automatically processed and converted to GraphQL API.
+Every `.js` file becomes a schema definition that gets automatically processed and converted to GraphQL API.

 Populate `./schema/note.js` inside your project: